niiyebuah/Alirtify-Application/README.md

 # Alirtify-Application
-This is a Project for Alirtify, a social media like application for generating news articles based on users geolocation.
+This is a Project for Alirtify, a social media application for generating news articles based on users geolocation.